Alpha Media: Post-merger changes

 In September 2017, Alpha Media announced that it would sell its clusters in Savannah, Kinston/New Bern/Jacksonville, and Myrtle Beach, to Dick Broadcasting Corporation for $19.5 million.
 Dick assumed control of the stations under local marketing agreements shortly afterward.
 However, the sale of the Savannah, Georgia stations will not be filed with the FCC until August 2019, with Dick operating them under an LMA for the time being.
+The sale, at a price of $5,000,000, was consummated on December 1, 2022.

+On January 24, 2021, Alpha Media filed for Chapter 11 bankruptcy protection, blaming several factors caused by the COVID-19 pandemic as part of the decision.
+The company had plans to shed most of its debt and restructure agreements with its lenders.

+Starting in May 2024, Alpha Media began laying off on-air personalities in several of its markets, starting with a round of cuts at stations in Farmington/Festus and Moberly, Missouri.
+Later in the month, stations in Minnesota, Iowa and South Dakota were also targeted for layoffs of on-air personnel.
+A social media post by a former on-air personality at one of the affected stations in Brookings, South Dakota, stated that the Alpha Media stations where the former personalities were employed "would be switching from local programming to national syndication."
+Another described this as "destroying anything that is unique and of value for local listeners and instead providing things they can already get from many other sources."

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.

 Theatres

-Alpha Media owns the Skype Live Studio (formerly known as The Bing Lounge) in Portland and The Alamo Lounge in San Antonio, Texas.
+Alpha Media owned the Skype Live Studio (formerly known as The Bing Lounge) in Portland and The Alamo Lounge in San Antonio, Texas.